BCalow/engine-initial-variables/_docs/equations.md

 # Equations

 This document summerizes the governing equations used in the solver.
-All equations are written in residual form in the code, but are written here with their possible rearrangements for clarity.
+All equations are written in residual form in the code, but are written here with their classic arrangements for clarity.

 ## Thermodynamic Relations